nodejs/undici/docs/api/Agent.md

 ### `Agent.get(options)`

-* origin `string` - A pool origin to be retrieved from the Agent.
+* origin `string` - A origin to be retrieved from the Agent.
-Dispatches a request.

-This method retrieves Pool instances from the Agent.
-If the pool does not exist it is automatically added.
+This method retrieves Client instances from the Agent.
+If the client does not exist it is automatically added by calling the `factory` method passed through the `Agent` constructor.

 ### `Agent.dispatch(options, handlers)`